 Research on how users perceive CSR assurance has generally found it improves the credibility and reliability for users of this information.
 Pflugrath, Roebuck and Simnett (2011) reported that the credibility of CSR reports is improved through assurance, but such impact is context specific.
 The level of perceived credibility varies by the types of industry, types of practitioners and the jurisdiction.
 Hodge, Subramaniam and Stewart (2009) found that assurance improves the perceived reliability of environmental and social information and find an interaction between levels of assurance and types of assurance providers.
 In addition, Cheng, Green and Ko (2015) illustrated that assurance of a CSR report beneficially signals the importance of this report to investors.
 There have been some studies that have not been so clear on the perceived benefits of this type of assurance.
-Green and Li (2012) found that preparers and shareholders perceived auditors had a higher level of responsibility and perceived a lower credibility for assurance on greenhouse gas emissions than perceived by the assurance positively affects non-professional investors' assessments.
+Green and Li (2012) found that preparers and shareholders perceived auditors had a higher level of responsibility and perceived a lower credibility for assurance on greenhouse gas emissions than perceived by the assurers producing these reports.
+In a recent experiment, Hoang and Trotman (2021) found that assurance positively affects non-professional investors' assessments.
 However, it is not under all conditions, when investors are prompted to make an implicit assessment the effect of assurance on fundamental value is not observed.